 - Continue team building activities within the District.
-Next we'll be focusing on landlords to ensure that they are well aware of these community needs, sentiments and concerns. - This SWOT has been transformed into a set of goals and objectives.
-Next up: action steps and budget line items (program logic model) - Then we'll come up with a plan for the structure and budget options for the Arts District entity (staff, roles/ responsibilities, committees, affiliate programs & benefits, volunteer opportunities) - 1st draft submitted by end of calendar year
+Next we'll be focusing on landlords to ensure that they are well aware of these community needs, sentiments and concerns. - This SWOT will now be transformed into a set of goals, objectives, action steps, budget line items (program logic model) - Then we'll come up with a plan for the structure and budget options for the Arts District entity (staff, roles/ responsibilities, committees, affiliate programs & benefits, volunteer opportunities) - 1st draft submitted by end of calendar year